Anne-alysis/GameOfThronesLeagueSpark/README.md

 This code will be run weekly and scores recalculated based on new information in each week's episode.
 Week by week the correct answers will be updated, and responses re-evaluated against changing information (e.g., a character dies).
+The path for files below is `game-of-thrones-spark/src/main/resources/` and are given for context only.
+All files to run the jar are stored and accessed from GCS.

-1) The code reads in the responses from a downloaded CSV (`./external-files/Fantasy Game of Thrones Responses.csv`)
+1) The code reads in the responses from a downloaded CSV (`fantasy_game_of_thrones_responses.csv`)
 2) Responses are reshaped to allow for ease of scoring
-3) Answers from a Excel sheet are read in (`./external-files/answer_truth.xlsx`)
+3) Answers from a Excel sheet are read in (`correct_answers.xlsx`)
-4) Scores are computed
+4) Scores are computed and unaggregated results written (`raw_results.csv`)
-5) Scores are written to a CSV (`./external-files/Results.csv`), including the previous weeks' scores/ranks/rank movement, if applicable.
+5) Scores are written to a CSV (`results.csv`), including the previous weeks' scores/ranks/rank movement, if applicable.

-Note, the algorithm was tested with a mock answer sheet as well (`./external-files/answer_testing.xlsx`).
+Note, the algorithm was tested with a mock answer sheet as well (`correct_answer_testing.xlsx`).

 # Running the code